-The Data Colour Space Field (see 7.2.6) in the DeviceLink profile will be the same as the Data Colour Space Field of the first profile in the sequence used to construct the device link.
-The Profile Connection Space Field (see 7.2.7) will be the same as the Data Colour Space Field of the last profile in the sequence.
+The colour space of data in the DeviceLink profile will be the same as the colour space of the data of the first profile in the sequence used to construct the device link.
+The profile connection space will be the same as the colour space of the data of the last profile in the sequence.

-If the Data Colour Space Field is set to xCLR, where x is hexadecimal 2 to F, the colorantTableTag (9.2.14) is a required tag to specify the names and L\a\b\ values of the input colorants (Table 15), as these names are not otherwise implicit in the choice of the colour space.
-These colorants represent the input values of the profile.
+The colorantTableTag is a required tag to specify the names and XYZ or L\a\b\ values of the colorants for the xCLR multi-dimensional colour spaces, as these names are not otherwise implicit in the choice of the colour space.